GCdM/maidiyi2/PLAN.md

 - [ ] 12: Swap `ts_ls` for `typescript-tools`
   - [ ] 12.1: Research benefits and interoperability with Biome
   - [ ] 12.2: Implement replacement configuration
+  - [ ] 12.3: Or preferably, get rid of it and keep just Biome

 - [ ] 13: Add configuration validation
   - [ ] 13.1: Add checks for required tools/binaries